DanielMoscoso/100day_challenge/Readme.txt

 			 that upside down card.
 (It is simply aesthetics for now.
 Just for GUI; the code still is the same.
 That blank card does not add or substracts anything more than graphics).
+			-Clean up for the first calculations: It is impossible to have more than 20 in the first hand, then get an 'Ace' and not being BlackJack.
+So the code is simpler there.
+PLUS I added the main rule for BlackJack (I did not know it existed): if you get a 10 value card, plus an "Ace", in any order, then you have a BlackJack.
+Neat rule.
 ===============================================================================